PrairieLearn/PrairieLearn/docs/lmsIntegrationInstructor.md

 # LMS integration for instructors

 PrairieLearn currently has "Public Preview" support for integration with Learning Management Systems, starting with Canvas.
-General Availability of Canvas integration support as well as support for other LMS platforms will be coming in the future.
+General availability of Canvas integration support as well as support for other LMS platforms will be coming in the future.

 ## Setting up your Canvas course for PrairieLearn